karayamanemre/weather-app/README.md

 # Weather App

-> A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+> A weather app that pulls weather data from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.

 ## Built With